mmistakes/made-mistakes-jekyll/src/_posts/paperfaces/2015-01-03-dark-knight-rises-portrait.md

 ---
 title: "The Dark Knight Rises"
-excerpt: "PaperFaces portrait of Batman drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait of Batman drawn with Paper for iOS on an iPad."
 last_modified_at:
 image:
   path: &image /assets/images/paperfaces-dark-knight.jpg